 The death claim must be filed within one year of the worker’s date of death.28

-The employee will work with a vocational rehabilitation counselor to find a new trade or profession.30
+The employee will work with a vocational rehabilitation counselor to find a new trade or profession.

-The employee can also settle the rehabilitation with a lump sum payment along with an agreement with the insurance company after signing that he or she understands the consequences.
+The employee can also settle the rehabilitation with a lump sum payment after signing that he or she understands the consequences.

 An injured worker should fill out an Application for Reimbursement of Claim Related Travel Expenses to claim mileage reimbursement.31